 - Mount meters— especially smart meters and submeters— for electric, gas, water and other utilities

-For businesses that use additional types of equipment, like freezers in restaurant kitchens or medical technology in healthcare clinics, updating these assets to energy-efficient versions can also help improve sustainability.
+For businesses that use additional types of equipment, like freezers in restaurant kitchens or medical technology in healthcare clinics, updating these assets to energy-efficient versions can also help create more sustainable facilities.

 3. Use Eco-Friendly Cleaning Supplies

 Keeping facilities clean and in good condition is one of your key responsibilities.
 Unfortunately, most traditional cleaning products contain hazardous ingredients that can not only negatively affect how green your facilities management operations are, but put your employees, customers and contractors in danger.

 Using eco-friendly cleaning products reduces the amount of toxic chemicals your facilities release into the environment and lessens exposure for everyone in and around your facilities.
 Look for cleaning products that do not contain alkylphenol ethoxylates, phosphorus, nitrogen or other volatile organic compounds (VOC) to boost your overall sustainability.

 Preventive maintenance, or work you do regularly for upkeep purposes, helps keep your equipment functioning at its best.
 When equipment is not performing optimally, oftentimes this affects sustainability, especially if it’s older.

 Regular maintenance on older pieces of equipment keeps their energy-usage down over time.
 Additionally, preventive maintenance helps extend equipment lifespans, reducing the material usage in replacement pieces.

 Recycling is a key way to improve the sustainability of your facilities; it conserves finite resources, saves fossil fuel energy, prevents waste from going into oceans and reduces CO2 emissions.
 Making recycling a priority requires planning, as there are regulations around recycling different types of materials, such as: